RRISE/Blarry/README.md

 Testing PID control on the Talon motor controller.

 1. During autonomous, it turns 90 degrees to the right.
-2. During teleop, it drives 5 meters forward.
+2. During teleop, it drives 5 meters forward when button 1 is pressed.